switch2osm/switch2osm/serving-tiles/manually-building-a-tile-server-debian-11.md

 Thanks to the work done by the Debian maintainers to incorporate the latest versions of these packages into Debian 11, these instructions are somewhat shorter than previous versions.

-These instructions are have been written and tested against a newly-installed Debian 11 Testing server.
-Debian 11 hasn't been released yet, so of course things may change.
+These instructions are have been written and tested against a newly-installed Debian 11 server.
 If you have got other versions of some software already installed (perhaps you upgraded from an earlier version, or you set up some PPAs to load from) then you may need to make some adjustments.

 In order to build these components, a variety of dependencies need to be installed first.
 Debian doesn't come with "sudo" by default, so we'll need to log on as root to do the first part: